A Brisbane Vege Rama fast food store is facing hefty penalties for allegedly underpaying a kitchenhand.

 The regulator also alleges Sharma provided false and misleading records and pay slips to cover up the wage theft.

-Industrial advocate Miles Heffernan from WAGETHEFT.net.au says the fast food industry is rife with underpayments.
+Industrial advocate Miles Heffernan said the fast food industry is rife with underpayments.

 “The fast food industry is mostly staffed by young and migrant workers who are vulnerable to exploitation,” he said.